BuildOnViction/gitbook/masternode/run-a-full-node/create-a-tomochain-masternode.md

 ### Installation <a href="#installation" id="installation"></a>

-Download `create-tomochain-masternode` from the [latest release](https://github.com/tomochain/create-tomochain-masternode/releases/latest).
+Download `create-Viction-masternode` from the [latest release](https://github.com/Viction/create-Viction-masternode/releases/latest).

 Make it executable.

 ```
-chmod +x create-tomochain-masternode
+chmod +x create-Viction-masternode
 ```

 Move it in your path.

 ```
-sudo mv create-tomochain-masternode /usr/local/bin/
+sudo mv create-Viction-masternode /usr/local/bin/
 ```

 ### Usage <a href="#usage" id="usage"></a>

-Simply run create-tomochain-masternode with the name of your Masternode as argument.
+Simply run create-Viction-masternode with the name of your Masternode as argument.

 ```
-create-tomochain-masternode mymasternode
+create-Viction-masternode mymasternode
 ```

 Follow the wizard by replying to the following questions:

 * **Coinbase private key**: Your Masternode coinbase account private key.
-A TomoChain node uses an account to be uniquely identified and to receive transaction fee.
+A Viction node uses an account to be uniquely identified and to receive transaction fee.

 Important note: